Senator John Fetterman and wife hospitalized after Maryland car crash

-The Democrat from Pennsylvania suffered a brusied shoulder in the incident which took place on I-70
+The Democrat from Pennsylvania was driving at ‘well over the posted speed limit’ of 70mph

-US Senator John Fetterman and his wife Giselle were hospitalized after being involved in a car crash in Maryland.
+Pennsylvania Senator John Fetterman was speeding and “at fault” for a Maryland car crash that saw him and his wife Giselle hospitalized, a police report has revealed.

-Fetterman, a Democrat from Pennsylvania, was driving a Chevrolet Traverse that struck the rear of a Chevrolet Impala on I-70 on Sunday, said Maryland State Police.
+Fetterman, a Democrat, was driving a Chevrolet Traverse “at a high rate of speed, well over the posted speed limit” when he struck the rear of a Chevrolet Impala on I-70 on Sunday, Maryland State Police said.

+The speed limit on the road was 70 miles per hour, according to the report obtained by USA TODAY.

+Fetterman and the other driver, a 62-year-old woman, were not tested for alcohol or substance use, the report stated.
+No citations have been issued and an investigation is ongoing, according to Maryland State Police.

 Officials say that a passenger in Fetterman’s vehicle, as well as the driver of the Impala, were both taken by ambulance to War Memorial Hospital in West Virginia for medical evaluation.